Are Wedding and Engagement Rings Marital Property?

 Speak to a Houston Divorce Lawyer Today

 As you can see, the issue of an engagement ring can become a major issue when trying to finalize a divorce.
-You should have the guidance and wisdom of an experienced attorney on your side.
-Working with a Houston divorce lawyer at Conner & Lindamood, P.C. will ensure you receive that guidance and counsel.
+You should have the guidance and wisdom of an experienced lawyer on your side.
+Working with a Houston divorce lawyer at Lindamood & Robinson, P.C. will ensure you receive that guidance and counsel.
 Our firm is comprised of trial lawyers ready to take your case to court, if necessary.
 Our reputation is based on our extensive litigation experience and success in the courtroom.
 Contact our office to schedule a consultation and discuss your legal options.